 These are drugs within a therapeutic class where lower-cost generics exist but a pharmacy benefit manager (PBM) might add the brand name drug at a preferred position to collect rebates.
 This allows for easier access to the brand name for consumers but will be costly for payers.
 Examples of this traditionally occur within the topical dermatological therapeutic class.

-These are cost savings cards or programs that help patients lower their out of pocket costs for expensive brand drugs.
+These are cost savings cards or programs that help patients lower their out-of-pocket costs for expensive brand drugs.
 These programs can be a double edge sword for payers because they can either help lower costs or increase costs.
-For specialty drugs, these programs tend to decrease cost for both patients and payers because PBMs have put in place copay/accumulator adjustment programs to best capture the support available.
+For specialty drugs, these programs tend to decrease costs for both patients and payers because PBMs have put in place copay/accumulator adjustment programs to best capture the support available.
 However, for costly traditional brand name drugs, these programs can increase the cost for payers because they help consumers bypass the benefit design which is set up to favor the utilization of lower-cost drugs.
 An example of this includes Auvi-q copay assistance.

 Although, the drug market can be challenging.
 It can be managed if you are working with the right partners and have the correct expertise which is what we do here at PillarRx.
 If you would like to learn more or need help managing your drug spend please feel free to reach out and we would be happy to help.